 The Facts on Bob’s Red Mill Gluten Free Oatmeal Cups

 Certifications: Bob’s Red Mill Gluten Free Oatmeal Cups are Certified Kosher Pareve.
+Select varieties are Certified Organic and Non-GMO Verified.
 Though not certified gluten free, each cups states “confirmed gluten free with testing in our quality control laboratory.”

-Dietary Notes: By ingredients, Bob’s Red Mill Gluten Free Oatmeal Cups are dairy-free / non-dairy, egg-free, gluten-free, peanut-free, soy-free, vegan / plant-based, and vegetarian.
-Select varieties are made without nuts.
-Nonetheless, always read the ingredient statement and check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
-Processes and labeling are subject to change at any time for any company / product.
+Dietary Notes: By ingredients, Bob’s Red Mill Gluten Free Oatmeal Cups are dairy-free / non-dairy, egg-free, gluten-free, peanut-free, soy-free, vegan, and vegetarian.
+Select varieties are made without nuts.*

 For More Product Information: Visit the Bob’s Red Mill website at www.bobsredmill.com.